jacobtread/OpenMojave/README.md

 I'm creating this in order to allow the game to take advantage of newer hardware as the game is still a 32bit game and is slowly running into issues with newer hardware as it ages.

-I am writing this using *Rust* and the *Bevy* game engine, I intend for it to be a semi drop in replacement for the original game *give or take*
+I am writing this using *Rust* and the *Fyrox* game engine, I intend for it to be a semi drop in replacement for the original game *give or take*